mctools/simplebuild-dgcode/doc/source/install.rst

 by NCrystal as ``stdlib::Al_sg225.ncmat;comp=bragg`` (i.e. only Bragg diffraction is enabled), so all (singly) scattered neutrons (green) should end up in a single Debye-Scherrer cone.
-Other particles like gammas (yellow) are generated in absorption events, based on Geant4's own builtin physics.
+Other particles like gammas (yellow) are generated in absorption events, based on Geant4's own built-in physics.

 It might also be a good idea to verify that the Matplotlib-based :ref:`SimpleHists <sbsimplehists>` plotting works, which can be done with the